Diablo (Marvel Comics): Powers and abilities

+Equipment

 Diablo employs a huge arsenal of alchemical weapons that he discovered or invented, and conceals within hidden pouches and pockets in his costume.
 But unknown to science, his concoctions are almost magical in nature.
 Although the range of his power is wide, these effects are temporary unless Diablo provides a second dose, with the exception of an elixir he used on Dragon Man.
 His mixtures include nerve gas pellets, freezing potions, and pills that make people susceptible to Diablo's hypnotic orders.
-He can also transmute non-organic matter (stones to feathers, water to ice, etc.), unleash explosive blasts, model surface features, give life to inanimate objects, and create beings formed from the elements of earth, fire, wind, and water called "elementals".
+He can also transmute non-organic matter, unleash explosive blasts, model surface features, give life to inanimate objects, and create beings formed from the elements of earth, fire, wind, and water called "elementals".
 Other concoctions utilize teleportation for quick escapes.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse reality, Diablo and the Absorbing Man work as prison wardens for one of the many prisons maintained for Apocalypse.
-This particular one is located in a section of Aztec ruins in Mexico.
-He is killed by Nightcrawler during X-Men's mission to rescue Robert Kelly, a mutant-human peace activist.
+An alternate universe variant of Diablo from Earth-295 appears in Age of Apocalypse.
+This version is a warden at Apocalypse's prison in Mexico who is later killed by Nightcrawler.

 Marvel Zombies

-In the Marvel Zombies reality, Diablo appears as one of the many zombiefied super-powered beings hoping for access to the Kingpin's human cloning vats.
-He successfully trades several cans of cat food for his desired time.
-He then made friends with zombie Scorpion.
-Zombie Diablo then kills himself by ripping out the skull and severely crushed it after one of his arms are ripped apart.
+A zombified alternate universe variant of Diablo from Earth-2149 appears in Marvel Zombies 3.

 Ultimate Marvel

-The Ultimate Universe version of Diablo is named Menendez Flores instead of Esteban Corazón de Ablo.
-He made his Ultimate Universe debut in Ultimate Fantastic Four #39.
-In that issue, it was revealed that he was an evil alchemist who had been confined by the good alchemist Andrea Vecchiato to a "tower with no door" in 15th century Milan.
-Along with the help of his hunchback henchman Peppone, he reached across time to kidnap people close to the Fantastic Four, only to challenge them to a contest.
-He intended to use Reed's sister as an important part of his plan for immortality.
-The Four, along with a contingent of soldiers led by Willie Lumpkin, head back in time to oppose him.
-He was defeated and vanishes after being touched by Reed's temporarily super-powered sister Enid.
+An alternate universe variant of Diablo from Earth-1610 appears in Ultimate Fantastic Four.
+This version is Menendez Flores, a 15th-century Italian man who was imprisoned in an inescapable tower by fellow alchemist Andrea Vecchiato.